Who is Teaching?

 Alex Stahnke is a renowned QLD Chess instructor.
 He started playing at the age of 8 and has been professionally teaching since 2013.
 Alex soon fell in love with chess, and at age 10, he was playing 100 online bullet (one minute) games everyday.
 He is an elite player with a peak ACF rating of 2030.

 Alex is a former Australian Chess Champion (U12 & U14 years old).
 He became triple under 12 year old Australian Chess Champion in Sydney, 2008.
-He won 3 different titles in lightning chess (5 minute a side speed chess), rapid chess (medium paced 15 minute time control) and Problem Solving Champion.
+He won 3 different titles in lightning chess (5 minute a side speed chess with a picket fence score of 11/11), rapid chess (medium paced 15 minute time control) and Problem Solving Champion.

 Alex was in his best career form, also winning the 2010 Sydney International Challengers tournament.
 He finished with an impressive score of 8/9 and a performance FIDE rating of 2105.
 He won his final game of the competition with a Knight + Bishop + King vs King endgame.
 This is a position that some Grandmasters find difficult to win.